 You may have heard the term ‘face covering’ as well as ‘face masks’.
 So what’s the difference?

-A face covering can be any cloth item that you use to cover your mouth and nose.
-For example a scarf or bandana, or you can even make your own.
-Public Health England has issued guidance on how you can make your own cloth face coverings, including one type that you can make from an old t-shirt (no sewing required!).
+A face covering can be any cloth item that you use to cover your mouth and nose - for example, a scarf or bandana.
+You can buy single-use or reusable face coverings or make your own.
+Public Health England has issued guidance on how you can make your own cloth face coverings.
+You might also sometimes hear a face covering referred to as a ‘fabric mask’.